Should I Be a Forensic Counselor?

 |Licensure and/or Certification||State mental health practitioner license required, additional industry certifications recommended|

-Sources: *U.S. Bureau of Labor Statistics (BLS), ** CareerBuilder.com September 2012 job postings.
+Sources: U.S. Bureau of Labor Statistics (BLS), CareerBuilder.com September 2012 job postings, Payscale.com.

 Step 1: Earn a Bachelor's Degree

-Although forensic counselors usually require graduate degrees to find employment, most graduate degree programs only accept students who already hold bachelor's degrees.
-Not all schools require students to hold bachelor's degrees in related fields, per the BLS.
+Although forensic counselors usually need a graduate degree to find employment, most graduate degree programs only accept students who already hold bachelor's degrees.
+Not all schools require students to hold bachelor's degrees in related fields, per the U.S. Bureau of Labor Statistics (BLS).
 However, many graduate programs often prefer students to complete some prerequisite coursework related to psychology or counseling.

-Bachelor's degree programs that potentially prepare students for further graduate studies may include counseling, behavioral sciences or psychology.
-Common coursework in psychology degree programs may include social psychology, abnormal psychology, personality studies, cognitive psychology, clinical counseling methodology, life span development and psychology research methods.
-Most programs require students to complete internships either in the field at counseling centers or through participating in psychology-related research projects.
+Bachelor's degree programs that potentially prepare students for further graduate studies may include counseling, behavioral sciences, or psychology.
+Common coursework in psychology degree programs may include social psychology, abnormal psychology, personality studies, cognitive psychology, clinical counseling methodology, and psychology research methods.
+Most programs require students to complete internships in the field either at counseling centers or through participating in psychology-related research projects.

 Step 2: Earn the Necessary Graduate Degree

-The BLS implied that forensic psychologists need doctoral degrees to find employment; however, job postings listed on CareerBuilder.com in September 2012 indicated that many employers require forensic counselors to hold the minimum of a master's degree.
+The BLS implied that forensic psychologists need doctoral degrees to find employment.
+However, job postings listed on CareerBuilder.com in September 2012 indicated that some employers may employ forensic counselors who hold a master's degree.
 In choosing degree programs, individuals should consider licensing requirements.
 For example, in most states, licensed psychologists are often required to have more education than licensed mental health counselors.

 Master's degree programs in forensic psychology can often be completed in two years.
 Doctoral degree programs take 5-6 years.
 Students have to complete several clinical internships for both degree programs.
 Students in doctoral degree programs also have to write dissertations.
 Common graduate-level courses in forensic and clinical psychology may include mental health law, roles of forensic psychologists, addiction disorders, personality assessment, adult psychopathology, forensic assessment, group treatment and clinical interviewing tactics.